 I think the important thing to remember is that whatever strobe system you purchase you are likely locking yourself into a mount for your modifiers.
 In other words, based upon your strobes you’ll need to get modifiers that work with Bowens mounts, Broncolor, Profoto, Elinchrom or Balcar.
 I personally prefer how quick and easy the Profoto mounts are because they save me time and aggravation, though I totally understand that budget may be more of a consideration for most.

-Sale excludes any items that require shipping, Master Studio Lighting, and Learn Plus.
+Sale excludes any items that require shipping, Master Studio Lighting, Learn Plus and select classes.
+Some offers cannot be combined.